sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 ### Retrieve the configuration data

 Later in this tutorial when you configure the IoT Edge gateway, you need some configuration data from the IoT Central application.
-The IoT Edge device needs this information to register with, and connect to, the application:
+The IoT Edge device needs this information to register with, and connect to, the application.

 In the **Administration** section, select **Your application** and make a note of the **Application URL** and the **Application ID**: